Akshayjadhav22/SQL-Assignment-northwind/README.md

 -- Question 10 (Marks: 3)
--- Objective: Filter results using values from a joined table -- List the names of products supplied by "Exotic Liquids".
+-- Objective: Filter results using values from a joined table -- List the names of products supplied by "Exotic Liquid".
 -- Question Template: Display ProductName Column

 SELECT ProductName